 If you are a first time buyer in Coventry, you may not aware of what a mortgage agreement in principle is.
 A mortgage agreement in principle (sometimes shortened to AIP or DIP – decision in principle) is a document that demonstrates the lender believes, so far, you are a good candidate for a mortgage and are ready to go.

 This shows both the estate agent and the person selling their home, that you are creditworthy as you have passed the lenders initial credit score.
 It’s important to remember though that this is not a guaranteed mortgage, as going for a full application will require even more in-depth background checks.

 However, it is a good idea to get one done at the earliest opportunity for the following reasons:

-Or maybe you can’t get a mortgage at all!
-But if that’s the case it’s better than you know now rather than mess people about and we’ll be able to tell you what you need to do to improve your credit-worthiness for the future.
+In some cases you might not be able to get a mortgage at all.
+If that does happen to be the case, it’s better that you are made aware of that now rather than mess people about.
+One of our dedicated mortgage advisors will be able to tell you what you need to do to improve your credit-worthiness for the future.

-Knowing your borrowing limits is important as then you know for sure what your price range is.
-We’ll be able to advise you of the maximum mortgage available to you.
-Also, more importantly, together we’ll work out how much you can afford to pay back each month.
+Being mindful of your borrowing limits is important as this will help you determine what your ideal price range will be.
+Ou dedicated mortgage advice team will be able to advise you of the maximum mortgage available to you.
+Also, more importantly, together we’ll work out how much you can afford to pay back on a monthly basis.